 - Writing a paper in an elective course that has a paper component as part of the grade for that course.
 The paper must have a significant criminal law/procedure focus.

-A student who is uncertain about whether a particular topic qualifies for the criminal law/procedure certificate should seek the advice of the certificate advisor before beginning the paper.
+A student who is uncertain about whether a particular topic qualifies for the criminal law/procedure concentration should seek the advice of the concentration advisor before beginning the paper.

 Finally, students who are interested in pursuing the criminal law/procedure concentration are strongly encouraged to begin thinking about and preparing for the substantial writing project during their second year of law school.